zmbush/zmbush.com/projects/_posts/2011-10-21-genetic-algorithm.markdown

 This project was aiming to create a simulation involving multiple agents all working towards collecting enough food.

-It was started for the 2011 Facebook hackathon with my partner {{ site.mary }}.
+It was started for the 2011 Facebook hackathon with my partner {{ site.partners.mary }}.